Cold chain monitoring solutions

-The pharmaceutical and food industry faces several challenges – pricing issues, increasingly stringent regulation and compliance requirements, keeping abreast of latest developments, more knowledgeable and discerning end users, governmental pressure to switch to greener methods and so on.
-The technology of IoT remote diagnostic devices used in cold chain management is today benefiting pharmaceutical and food industry greatly in a number of ways, helping them provide more efficient delivery and boost revenues.
-IoT helps companies overcome several challenges faced in cold chain management for restaurants, cold storages, pharmaceuticals including bio pharmaceuticals.
+The pharmaceutical and food industry faces several challenges – pricing issues, increasingly stringent regulation, and compliance requirements, keeping abreast of latest developments, more knowledgeable and discerning end-users, governmental pressure to switch to greener methods and so on.
+The technology of IOT remote diagnostic devices used in cold chain management is today benefiting the pharmaceutical and food industry greatly in a number of ways, helping them provide more efficient delivery and boost revenues.
+IoT platform and sensors help companies overcome several challenges faced in cold chain management for restaurants, cold storages, pharmaceuticals including biopharmaceuticals.
 Let’s see how:

 Issues Faced In Cold Chain Management

 Temperature deviations: this can affect the efficacy of the product, even making it unsafe.
 Minimizing or eliminating sharp temperature variances is a critical challenge.
 It is important to establish at the outset, what the ideal temperature for a particular medicine or vaccine is.

 Wrong packaging/insulation: different types of insulated containers are used by companies for different products.
 The containers use varying types and sizes of refrigerants.
 Some of them have to undergo conditioning in various stages before they are used, and each refrigerant usually has a different system.
 Each package necessitates different methods of packing out as well.
 This means employees need to learn innumerable types of designs and methods, and this often leads to confusion and errors during packing – leading to the product being exposed to temperature variation and, subsequently, becoming less efficient, or useless.

 A need for solutions that work in different parts of the world: Depending on the climatic conditions and regulatory environment existing in different countries, the manufacturers need to know at what temperatures to ship, what packaging materials to use and so on.

 How EN12830 sensors can Help Resolve the Problems